pasquini-dario/InterpretablePPSM/README.md

 To note:
 * In *ORIGINAL.gin* the used batch size is quite big.
 Reduce it if you have memory problems with your GPU.

+# Apply the meter:
+The script *apply.py* permits to apply a trained meter on a set of passwords.

+The script takes as input three arguments:
+* The path for the trained model in keras format (e.g., *.h5*).
+* A text file containing the passwords; one for each row.
+* The output file where to write the computed probabilities.
+The produced file is a two columns *tsv*.
+Here, the first column reports the passwords, whereas the second the assigned unnormalized log probabilities.

+For instance, you can run:

+> python apply.py PRETRAINED_MODELs/ORIGINAL.h5 example/faithwriters.txt out.tsv

+In the script, there are additional parameters that you may want to change in case of a custom meter.

 # Pre-trained models: